ZEISS-PiWeb/PiWeb-Api/_pages/025-measurements.md

 Measurements can be fetched in several ways and for several purposes:

 * fetch all measurements - with or without values
-* fetch measurements for a particular part path - with or without values
+* fetch measurements for a particular part by its path - with or without values
 * fetch measurements for particular parts by their uuids - with or without values
 * fetch measurements by their uuids - with or without values